 Involvement of preservice teachers is encouraged but not required.
 This research should lead to a draft article suitable for submission in the Mathematics Teacher Educator, Journal for Research in Mathematics Education, or in one of the NCTM school journals.
 Proposals must address the following: research design, the plan for collecting and analyzing data, and the anticipated impact on students’ learning.

-The applicant must be a current (on or before October 15, 2014) Full Individual or E-Member of NCTM or teach at a school having a current (on or before October 15, 2014) NCTM PreK-8 school membership.
-The college or university mathematics educator must be a member of the NCTM.
+The applicant must be a current (on or before October 15, 2014) Full Individual or E-Member of NCTM and teach at a college or university or teach at a school having a current (on or before October 15, 2014) NCTM PreK-8 school membership.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
 All grant activities must be completed between June 1, 2015 and May 31, 2017.